This post was originally published November 7, 2017 on HollandRae.com.

 First of all, congrats!
 Your interest in doing National Novel Writing Month shows an excitement for writing and storytelling and a willingness to rise to the challenge of writing a whole book in a month!

-NaNo is definitely a challenge, but whether or not you meet your personal word count goal, the experience is a great teacher and the camaraderie and excitement that come along with a month dedicated to writing are inspirational enough to make you want to continue all year long!
+NaNo is definitely a challenge, but whether or not you meet your personal word count goal, the experience is a great teacher and the camaraderie and excitement that comes along with a month dedicated to writing are inspirational enough to make you want to continue all year long!
 I’ve completed NaNo four years in high school and three years in college.
 My senior year I came in at 46,500 and I’m still kicking myself, but that’s okay.

 For those of you curious about what National Novel Writing Month is, the goal is simple.
 Try to write 50,000 words in the month of November.
-Follow through is a little more challenging, so I’ve cobbled together some of my tips and tricks from years of successfully and not-so-successfully embarking upon the challenge.
+Follow-through is a little more challenging, so I’ve cobbled together some of my tips and tricks from years of successfully and not-so-successfully embarking upon the challenge.

 I haven’t attempted NaNo in three years, but I’ll be doing it with you this year!
 My NaNo project is the third book in a current series, and I look forward to trying the challenge again, especially after all that I’ve learned as a writer and NaNo-er!